CarmineCella/sound_math/README.md

-# SoundMath template library
+# The sound_mmath template library

-SoundMath is a C++ library designed for advanced sound and music computing.
+The C++ library *sound_math* is designed for advanced sound and music computing.
 It offers a collection of template classes for various sound synthesis and processing tasks.
 This lightweight library is built to be self-contained, requiring no external libraries, and focuses on providing efficient and flexible tools for audio developers and researchers.

 ## Features

-The SoundMath library also includes the following tools:
+The *sound_math* library also includes the following tools:

 - **pconv**: Fast convolution tool for audio processing.
 - **sparkle**: A phase vocoder for time-stretching and pitch-shifting audio.